 Scroll down to Playstation (Beetle PSX HW).
 You can also choose the non-HW version, but I recommend using HW instead.
 Select it to install it.

-Once installed, head back to the Main Menu and Load Core.
+Once installed, head back to the Main Menu then Load Core.

 Find PlayStation (Beetle PSX HW) and select it!
 This will load the Core into RetroArch.